 For more information contact Dawn Bogart at 623-374-3747 or 602-565-3218 or firstname.lastname@example.org.

-Volunteers are occasionally needed to sort, organize and display generous large donations of clothing, school supplies, hygiene items HYC receives from the community.
+Volunteers are occasionally needed to sort, organize and display generous large donations of clothing, school supplies, and hygiene items HYC receives from the community.
 The donations need to be organized so the youth can come in and select the items they need.
 In addition, twice per year HYC needs volunteers to assist with a complete inventory of the Teen Exchange.

 Other Ways to Volunteer